Louis J. Cabri: Scientific achievements

-In 1983, Russian mineralogists named a new mineral after him : Cabriite (Pd2SnCu).
+In 1983, Russian mineralogists named a new mineral after him: Cabriite.

-He was chairman and president for a number of national and international geological and mineralogical associations and has chaired and co-chaired numerous technical meetings, nationally and internationally.
-He serves as a consultant to industry, government organizations and universities in Canada and abroad, independently since 1999, incorporated in 2004 and a principal of CNT-Mineral Consulting Inc. since 2005.
+Nationally and internationally, he served as chairman and president for a number of geological and mineralogical associations and has chaired and co-chaired numerous technical meetings.
+He serves as a consultant to industry, government organizations and universities in Canada and abroad, independently since 1999 and as the principal of CNT-Mineral Consulting since 2005.